hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 Signed-off-by: Sally MacFarlane <sally.macfarlane@consensys.net>

 Where int was being compared with long.
 Mostly int being used to iterate over values which could be long.
-Not sure about this one - FlexiblePrivacyGroupContract.java
+Not sure about these 2 since they are dealing with uint
+- FlexiblePrivacyGroupContract
+- FlexiblePrivacyGroupContract

 ## Documentation

-- [ ] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).
+- [x] I thought about documentation and added the `doc-change-required` label to this PR if [updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).

 ## Changelog

-- [ ] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
+- [x] I thought about the changelog and included a [changelog update if required](https://wiki.hyperledger.org/display/BESU/Changelog).
             </td>
         </tr>
     </table>